 Beneath this toolbar are the standard email options: Send and Discard.
 Next to these buttons are the paperclip icon for attaching files to your email, the photo icon for embedding media files in your message, the smiley face icon for inserting emojis into your message, and the formatting options button – you might need to select this icon if you don’t see the formatting toolbar discussed above.

 The drop-down arrow at the end of this toolbar contains other options for your message, such as saving a draft, inserting your signature or setting the importance level of your message.
+This menu also has the Check for accessibility issues option, which will help you compose messages that are more accessible.

 My Templates allows you to insert pre-composed messages into your emails and calendar events.
 You can also use the templates as a way to save multiple signatures to your Office 365 mailbox.
 Simply create a template for each signature you use.
 When you’re ready to use one of your templates, click the icon shown above and the My Templates menu will open on the right side of your screen.
 Click the template you want to use and it will be copied into the message for you.
 To create a new template, select the blue plus sign next to Template at the bottom of the pane.